Bharavi: Date

-According to multiple grant inscriptions of the Ganga dynasty, such as the Gummareddipura inscription, the Ganga king Durvinita wrote a Kannada-language commentary on the Canto 15 of Bharavi's Kirātārjunīya.
+According to multiple grant inscriptions of the Ganga dynasty, such as the Gummareddipura inscription, the Ganga King Durvinita wrote a Kannada-language commentary on the canto 15 of Bharavi's Kirātārjunīya.
 The date of the Gummareddipura inscription is debated among scholars, but the end of Durvinita's reign is dated to c.
 580 CE, which means that Bharavi lived around or before this time.

-Avanti-sundara-katha of Dandin (7th-8th century) suggests that Bharavi was a contemporary of the kings Simha-vishnu, Vishnu-vardhana, and Durvinita; he was also a contemporary of Dandin's fourth-generation ancestor Damodara (see Biography below).
-Based on this account, Sanskrit scholar G. Harihara Sastri theorizes prince Kubja Vishnuvardhana of Chalukya family was a patron of Bharavi, before he became the Eastern Chalukya king around c.
+The Avanti-sundara-katha of Dandin (7th-8th century) suggests that Bharavi was a contemporary of the Kings Simha-vishnu, Vishnu-vardhana, and Durvinita; he was also a contemporary of Dandin's fourth-generation ancestor Damodara (see Biography below).
+Based on this account, Sanskrit scholar G. Harihara Sastri theorizes that Prince Kubja Vishnuvardhana of the Chalukya family was a patron of Bharavi before he became the Eastern Chalukya king around c.
 615 CE.
 Sastri thus places Bharavi around the beginning of the 7th century.
 According to Indologist A. K. Warder, the Vishnu-vardhana of Dandin's account is more likely to be the 6th-century Aulikara ruler Yashodharman Vishnu-vardhana, which places Bharavi's floruit in c.
 530–550 CE.
-Sanskrit professor M.K.
-Gangopadhyaya similarly places Bharavi around 500-550 CE.
+Sanskrit professor M. K. Gangopadhyaya similarly places Bharavi around 500-550 CE.
 According to historian B. Muddachari, Bharavi lived "on either side of the beginning of the 6th century".
+Arthur Berriedale Keith states that it is 'wiser to place him c.
+A.D.
+550 than as early as A.D.
+500" on the basis that Bharavi could not have flourished too long before Bāṇa, who was active in the 7th century.

 The Aihole inscription (634 CE) of the Chalukya king Pulakeshin II (a brother of Kubja Vishnuvardhana) states that its composer Ravikirti "attained the fame of Kalidasa and Bharavi".
 Thus, by 634 CE, Bharavi was acknolwedged as a great poet comparable to the famous Kalidasa.

 Place

-Majority of scholars theorize that Bharavi was from the southern region of India.
+The majority of scholars theorize that Bharavi was from the southern region of India.
 The inscriptions that mention him are from western Deccan region.
-R.R.
-Bhagawat Sastri, who first suggested that Bharavi from southern India, argues that his description of the Sahya mountains (the Western Ghats) in southern India is vivid and more realistic than his rather fanciful description of the Himalayas in northern India.
-Mahamahopadhyay Durgaprasada dismisses this argument, pointing out that Ratnakara - a Kashmiri poet from northern India - has described several rivers and mountains of southern India.
+R. R. Bhagawat Sastri, who first suggested that Bharavi from southern India, argues that his description of the Sahya mountains (the Western Ghats) in southern India is vivid and more realistic than his rather fanciful description of the Himalayas in northern India.
+Mahamahopadhyay Durgaprasada dismisses this argument, pointing out that Ratnakara—a Kashmiri poet from northern India—has described several rivers and mountains of southern India.
 Gangopadhyaya similarly argues that Bharavi may have simply visited the Sahya mountains at some point in his life.
 Critics of this theory also point out that Bharavi mentions the Sahya mountains only once, but he has devoted around 52 verses to the Himalayas.